fun-isa/fun-spec/README.md

 The basic set includes instructions for managing graph reduction such as fixed-point (`fix`, or Y combinator), force strict-evaluation (`seq`), data output to the peripheral bus `out`, and debugger breakpoint `break`.

+## Why Combinators?

+Combinators are a symbolic representation for functions that dates back to the work of Moses Schonfinkel in the late 1910s and early 1920s.
+They form a language that is able to represent *any* computable function, but do not require an specific machine model.
+Our reasons to continue research with combinators are as follows:

+* Machine-independent, instruction-set-level language
+* Formal model that does not require complex operational rules.
+Pure, untyped lambda-calculus is included in a combinatorial ISA by default.
+* Computation without control-flow.

+In a practical setting, combinators do not require instructions for arbitrary memory handling (load, store, move), branches and jumps.
+Moreover, combinators help us isolate pure computation from impure IO.
+The result is a machine language that is algebraically transformable, where intentional effects are isolated from programs without loss of expressivity.
+In other words, combinators bring safety and security as a default, not as an afterthought.